 The CryptO'pinion?

-Playing Hostages is quite unique and something way ahead of its time in my humble opinion.
+Playing Hostages is unique and is way ahead of its time in my humble opinion.
 The format of how the action takes place and the methods of different mini-games to complete the mission is excellent.
 It certainly paved the way for future tactical-based games in many respects.
 I think I'll have another game now, without getting Mike killed this time! (why is it always Mike who dies?).
-Anyhow, it's obvious isn't it?
-But I think Hostages is fantastic!!
+Hostages is fantastic, a must-play!!

 We begin by getting the snipers in place to dodge searchlights and hide in the shadows.